GraceMurigi/GraceMurigi/README.md

 ![Image of Nairobi National Park](https://res.cloudinary.com/gracem/image/upload/v1596018452/zebra_kd1ifo.jpg)

-- 🌱 I’m currently learning project management
+- 🌱 I’m currently learning DevOps
-- 💬 Ask me about JavaScript
+- 💬 Ask me about web development
-- 📫 How to reach me: gracemurigi95@gmail.com
+- 📫 How to reach me: grace.the.dev@gmail.com
 - ⚡ Fun fact: At Kyamwilu Hill, in Machakos County - Kenya, water flows uphill and vehicles roll uphill.
 You should see it 😄.